JuliaSmoothOptimizers/RegularizedOptimization.jl/docs/src/index.md

 - models defined with automatic differentiation ([ADNLPModels.jl](https://github.com/JuliaSmoothOptimizers/ADNLPModels.jl)).
 We refer to [ManualNLPModels.jl](https://github.com/JuliaSmoothOptimizers/ManualNLPModels.jl) for users interested in defining their own model.

+For the nonsmooth component `h` we refer to [ShiftedProximalOperators.jl](https://github.com/JuliaSmoothOptimizers/ShiftedProximalOperators.jl).
 ---

 ## How to Install